jeffrey6557/CS205-Parallel-Computing-Project/README.md

 # Output: predicted values from t = T-training_size-validation_size : T-1
 for t in range(training_size + validation_size, T):
     if t % test_size != 1:
-        # predict on time t using a trained ensemble Neural Network;
+        # predict on time t using a trained Neural Network;
     else:
         training_data = data[t - training_size- validation_size : t - validation_size]
         validation_data = data[t- validation_size: t]
         for i in range(N_window):
-            # train the model based on a random starting point and \
-            #       a bootstrapped sample of window_size from training_data;
+            # train the model based on a random starting point and a bootstrapped sample of training_data;
-            # cross-validate the architecture (# layer, neurons)
-            # calculate validation accuracy
-        # choose the top K models with highest accuracy to form an ensemble Neural Network;
+            # decide if we should terminate the algorithm based on the same validation_data
         # predicts on time t
     # compute performance metrics on time t
 ```